 usually appears as a stripe of blisters on one side of the body, typically on

 up within two to three weeks.
-Shingles rarely recurs more than once in the same individual.
+Shingles rarely occurs more than once in the same

-Symptoms of Shingles
+Symptoms of shingles

-The first symptoms of shingles are usually pain and burning.
+shingles are usually pain and burning.
 The pain is usually on one side of the

 Rash characteristics include: